Mountain House Flag Football

 i) 1-5 play on offensive side the entire game and 6-10 play on the defensive side the entire game

-ii) 1-5 play on offensive side during the 1st half but defensive side during the 2nd half.
-6-10 opposite.
+ii) 1-5 play on offensive side during the 1st half but switch to the defensive side during the 2nd half, 6-10 goes from defense (1st half) to offense (2nd half).

-iii) 1-5 play on offensive side during the 1st half but in the 2nd half some but not all of the players go on defense and some stay on offense.
-6-10 opposite.
+iii) 1-5 play on offensive side during the 1st half and 6-10 play on the defensive side but in the 2nd half you mix some but not all the players.

 No switching is allowed during a half if you have 10 healthy players.